Anhmike/Artificial-Intelligence-for-Trading/README.md

 # Artificial-Intelligence-for-Trading
 Artificial Intelligence for Trading

-The repository will provide a show case of 8 different projects of using Artificial Intelligence to Stock Portfolios.
+The repository will provide a show case of 8 different projects for using Artificial Intelligence to build Stock Portfolios.

 First Project is